 When a child makes a disclosure, or when concerns are received from other sources, do not investigate, ask leading questions, examine children, or promise confidentiality.
 You may ask questions of a clarifying nature - such as 'who, what, where, when, how?' or use the acronym TED - 'Tell me, 'Explain it to me', Describe it to me.'
 Remember, the way in which you talk to the child may have an effect on any subsequent legal proceedings.
 You need to be open and non-judgemental.
 Children making disclosures should be reassured and, if possible at this stage, should be informed what action will be taken next.

-As soon as possible write a dated and timed note of what has been disclosed or noticed, said or done and report to the Designated Safeguarding Lead (DSL).
+As soon as possible use the school's electronic referrals process to note of what has been disclosed or noticed, said or done and report to the Designated Safeguarding Lead (DSL).
 It is important to act swiftly to avoid delays.